marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 - [Palenight](https://github.com/drewtempelmeyer/palenight.vim#usage)

 And before you say something... yes, _Palenight_ theme is also included in the _Material Theme_.
 Its just that in my terminal the stand alone _Palenight_ looks better.

+Also, there is the plugin [flazz/vim-colorschemes](https://github.com/flazz/vim-colorschemes) which includes about 300 additional color themes.

 ### Fix italic issue